Light7734/light/README.md

 # light

-Cross-platform, cross-graphics-api, high-performance and modern game-engine.
+Monorepo for a cross-platform, cross-graphics-api, high-performance, modular, and modern game-engine.